rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 ### 1. VPN configuration file

-This file tells our vpn client the configuration of our VPN.
+This file tells our VPN client the configuration of our VPN.

 Save the below config file as vpn-config.conf anywhere on your computer